 Is the rooftop garden accessible?

-The Seventh Floor Green Roof will not be accessible.
+The Seventh Floor Green Roof is not accessible.

 The University Center will have three dining areas: a 280-seat cafeteria on the second floor, an 80-seat library café on the seventh floor, and a 60-seat event café on the first basement outside the auditorium entrance.

-What offices will be housed in the University Center?
+What offices are housed in the University Center?

-The University Center will be entirely devoted to student use.
-The few offices planned for the building are reserved for departments that deal directly with students, such as Student Services and Career Services.
+The University Center is entirely devoted to student use.
+The few offices planned for the building are reserved for departments that deal directly with students, such as the Center for Student Success.

 How many restrooms are on each floor?

 Each academic level has two restrooms, many of which are all-gender; each residential suite has its own restroom and private shower.